Zettersten/api.seatarranger.com.Core/README.md

 ### Run the application
 #### Web demo
-This demo was written in Angular6 and interacted with a Web API.
+This demo was written in Angular6 and interacts with a RESTFul Web API.
 - API Specification (http://wsazureeast070.azurewebsites.net/api/swagger/index.html)
 - Demo (http://wsazureeast070.azurewebsites.net/)